mouseless/json-concepts/specs/05-arrays/03-object-arrays.md

 ## Concepts and Object Arrays

-Concepts and object arrays does not have a use case that makes sense, however an implementation might allow such definitions.
+Concepts and object arrays can also be used together.
 There are 3 possible cases for such definitions.

 1. Concepts under object arrays: